Top 75 Best Manly Hobbies For Men

 This and other card games are a great way to be social and also enhance your risk-benefit assessment skills, and learn to read other human’s non-verbal communications.
 So get the guys together for an old-fashioned poker night once a week.
 If you gain proficiency, you might try making a bit of cash at sanctioned gambling venues.

-We’ve covered how we’re all musical creatures, so why not try your hand at learning an instrument?
+We’ve covered how we’re all musical creatures, so why not try your hand at learning a musical instrument ?
 The guitar is an excellent one with which to begin, because you can buy one cheaply (check out the highly rated Fender FA-115), largely teach yourself the basics, and it can go anywhere you do.

 49. Coaching and Mentoring